F5Networks/f5-ci-docs/docs/kubernetes/kctlr-multi-tenancy.rst

 - Set each Controller to watch all namespaces and manage a different BIG-IP partition.
 - For each Service needing a BIG-IP virtual server:

-  - Create a :ref:`single ingress` --OR-- an F5 resource :ref:`virtual server ConfigMap <kctlr-create-vs>`.
+  - Create a :ref:`single service` Ingress --OR-- an F5 resource :ref:`virtual server ConfigMap <kctlr-create-vs>`.
   - Specify the desired BIG-IP partition for the Service - :code:`virtual-server.f5.com/partition` or :code:`frontend.partition`, respectively.

 **For example:**